NSW accommodation with incredible restaurants

 Belle Bois, Capertee Valley

-This elegant bed and breakfast designs their entire food experience around produce from the Capertee Valley and surrounds.
+This elegant bed and breakfast designs their entire food experience around regional produce.
 Start your stay with a full hot breakfast or homemade muesli with local fruit then spend the day exploring the biodiverse Capertee Valley by hiking the land or kayaking the river.
-Return to homemade snacks and espresso coffee, then end the day with a French dinner looking out onto countryside.
+Return to homemade treats and espresso coffee, then end the day with a two-course dinner looking out onto the countryside.
 You may even spot an echidna or wombat from the table.
-For a more immersive experience, the Belle Bois family organise private two-day food tours of the valley that’ll have you feasting on local truffles, honey, premium lamb, edible flowers and wine.

 Dining room table setting at Belle Bois, Capertee Valley